-There are additional costs bringing up a child with a disability; adaptions for your home or car, specialist toys or equipment and travel costs attending more frequent medical appointments.
-Whatever you do, make use of the benefits available, they are there to make life easier.
+There are additional costs to living with a disability and bringing up a child with a disability.
+Make use of the financial support available.
+It’s available for adaptions for your home or car, specialist toys or equipment and for travel costs against attending more frequent medical appointments.

 Here are some links to organisations offering up to date information on the different types of financial support available:

 ACT provides grants to individuals and other charities, principally in the UK, with the aim of enhancing the quality of life for people in need, particularly those who have a physical or mental disability or the aged.

 P.O Box 26334